8 Production LLM Serving Systems

 Graceful degradation strategies

-When a system is under sustained pressure, you have several levers to pull before things break:
+We have touched on some strategies for mitigating overload, but it’s worth reiterating.
+When a system is under sustained pressure, there are several levers that can be pulled before things break:

 1. Request shedding: reject low-priority requests at the edge, returning a “service unavailable” rather than degrading quality for everyone